SergioMoraCodes/small_projects/games/doom/readme.md

     def __init__(self): #constructor which initialize pygame modules pg.init()
         self.screen = pg.display.set_mode(RES) # create the screen for rendering the set resolution
         self.clock  = pg.time.Clock()          # instance of the clock class for framerate
         self.new_game()

-    def new_game(self):
-        pass # here we will create the map and the player
+    def new_game(self):                        # here we will create the map and the player pass

     def update(self):                          # here we will update every entity in the game pg.display.flip()
-        self.clock.tick(FPS)  # it sets the frame of rate pg.display.set_caption(f'{self.clock.get_fps() :.1f}')
+        self.clock.tick(FPS)                   # sets the frame of rate pg.display.set_caption(f'{self.clock.get_fps() :.1f}')

-    def draw(self):   # here wi will draw the map and every entity self.screen.fill('black')
+    def draw(self):                            # here we will draw the map and every entity self.screen.fill('black')

     def check_events(self):                    # checks to terminate the program for event in pg.event.get():
             if event.type == pg.QUIT or (event.type == pg.KEYDOWN and event.key == pg.K_ESCAPE):
                 pg.quit()
                 sys.exit()

     def run(self):                             # main loop of the game while True:                            # it consist of checking events, updating and drawing the entities self.check_events()
             self.update()
             self.draw()